TaylanUB/scheme-bytestructures/README.md

 Compound types
 --------------

-The module comes with the three canonical compound types, vector, struct, union, and a somewhat magical "pointer" type.
+The module comes with the four usual compound types: vector, struct, union, and pointer.

-We've already covered the vector type in the section "Creating bytestructure descriptors."
-One more thing to note about them is that like in C, they do *not* do bounds-checking on indices; an off-bounds index will either raise an error due to an off-bounds bytevector index, or attempt to decode whatever bytes are found at the relevant place in the bytevector, which might just result in a valid value without raising an error.
+We've already covered the vector type.
+One more thing to note about them is that they don't do bounds-checking; an off-bounds index will either raise an error due to an off-bounds bytevector index, or attempt to decode whatever bytes are found at the relevant place in the bytevector, which might just result in a valid value without raising an error.

 Given the `uint8-v3` from the vector examples, here's a struct with a `uint8` and a `uint8-v3`: